Shotgate: Community Hall

 Amongst the groups it was decided that a communal building would be needed for the village.
 A committee was formed and started to raise funds.
 This included a weekly collection of 6d (2½p) from each household, as well as from fetes and waste paper collections.

 A plot of land in Bruce Grove was to be auctioned in 1952 and a request was made to the Urban District Council to reserve it for the committees.
 The land was purchased for £325.00 in 1955.
 A building sub-committee was formed to facilitate the building works.
 The hall was opened, free of debt, on Saturday 8 November 1958 by councillor Tanswell, the then Chairman of Basildon Council.

 Some of the materials used in the construction of the building were reclaimed such as the wooden wall panelling which was from a public house in the East End of London and the flooring was from American pre-fabricated buildings.
 The doors came from Fred's Scrap Yard (now known as Fred's (F.H.
 Ives) Timber Yard).

 The committee raised £1200, and with further grants from the Ministry of Education (United Kingdom) for £1218 a grand total of £2418 was reached.
-The hall would have cost more than this to construct had it not have been for the free labour given by local volunteers.
+The hall would have cost more than this to construct had it not been for the free labour given by local volunteers.

 The hall has been extended and refurbished several times since being built originally with the most recent being in 2007 when a disabled toilet was added.

 The hall is, to this day, still free from debt.
 It is run by the Shotgate Community Association and funded by the monies raised from hiring out the hall, membership fees and donations.
 It is not subsidised by the council or any other organisation.